KeL1n1995/Chrysanthemic-GEMs/Script/README.md

 - **Simulated gene knockdown**:
 	-Simulating the reduction of *ispA* expression to enhance the yield of downstream products using `Reduces_ispA_expression.m`
 - **Enzyme kinetic calculations**:
-	- Calculate each enzyme's theoretical maximum reaction rate from UniKP predictions and its proportion relative to other enzymes using `VmaxCalculate.m`.
+	-Calculate each enzyme's theoretical maximum reaction rate from UniKP predictions and its proportion relative to other enzymes using `VmaxCalculate.m`.

 ### Key Functionalities